deepakgowtham/Datascience_Basics/Cloud/ADF/01_Basics.md

 ## components

 - Linked services (Connections)
-- Datasets  -named view of the data within a linked service.
+- Datasets  -named view of the data within a linked service.can be used by both linked service and activity.
-- Pipelines - grouping of linked service, datasets and activities as a set so it can be managed easily.
+- Pipelines - grouping of linked service, datasets and activities as a set so it can be managed easily. chaininng of activities
 - activities- operation made on data like copy, transformation
 - Triggers - We schedule the pipeline, instead of activities independently.
-- parameters - update components dynamically at run time for example update linked service or a dataset for incoming data
+- parameters - update components dynamically at run time for example update linked service or a dataset for incoming data -key value pairs in read only configuration.
-- Integration Runtime -> serverless compute
+- Integration Runtime -> serverless compute - bridge between activity and linked service objects

    a.
 Azure integeration Runtime -> used when data is migrated between two azure cloud services
    b.
 Self hosted Integration Runtime -> used when data is migrated from on prem to azure cloud service
+   c.
+Azure-SSIS
   - Control flow - to control the flow of activities within the solution
 - Data Flow (not used more commonly)